Treatment > Hyperpigmentation Laser Toning

 What is Laser Toning and How Does It Work?

-Designed to treat pigment cells without disturbing skin tissue continuity, the ND YAG Laser is a non-ablative laser that operates at two distinct wavelengths of 1064 nm and 532 nm.
-As the melanin pigments selectively absorb the lasers of specific wavelengths, they get cleared by the energy generated in the process.
+The ND YAG Laser treats pigment cells without disturbing the continuity of the skin tissue.
+This non-ablative laser operates at two distinct wavelengths, 1064 nm and 532 nm.
+The melanin pigments selectively absorb these specific wavelengths, and the energy generated in the process clears the pigments.

 The side-effects of the procedure are minimal, with redness of the treated area being the only problem you may face for a couple of hours at the most.
 Since no swelling occurs in the affected area, you can return to work immediately after undergoing the procedure.